Skip to content

 The HighRisk tier is intended for users facing extreme threats where data exposure could lead to catastrophic consequences: - Journalists and Whistleblowers: Those handling sensitive information that could endanger lives or reputations if exposed, requiring the ability to erase data permanently. - Activists in Hostile Environments: Individuals operating under authoritarian regimes or surveillance, where data seizure could lead to persecution. - Executives with Critical Secrets: Professionals whose businesses could face irreparable harm from leaked trade secrets or financial data, needing a fail-safe deletion mechanism.

-HighRisk’s Plausible Deniability ensures that no trace of sensitive data remains, but users must be prepared for the permanent loss of their vault contents.
+HighRisk’s Plausible Deniability ensures that selected sensitive Spaces are deleted, but users must be prepared for that permanent loss.

 The Responsibility of the User

-HighRisk’s Plausible Deniability with Safeword Wipe is irreversible, once activated, the real vault is permanently gone, and UnoLock cannot recover it.
-Users must carefully consider: - Data Criticality: Ensure only data that can be sacrificed is stored in the vault, or maintain external backups for essential records. - Backup Strategy: Critical data, such as cryptocurrency seed phrases or legal documents, should be backed up outside UnoLock to avoid loss if the Safeword is triggered. - Threat Assessment: Evaluate whether permanent deletion aligns with your threat model, as accidental or coerced use of the Safeword PIN eliminates all data without recourse.
+HighRisk’s Plausible Deniability with Safeword Wipe is irreversible for the Spaces that are marked as sensitive.
+Users must carefully consider: - Data Criticality: Ensure only data that can be sacrificed is marked for deletion, or maintain external backups for essential records. - Backup Strategy: Critical data, such as cryptocurrency seed phrases or legal documents, should be backed up outside UnoLock if their Space is marked as sensitive. - Threat Assessment: Evaluate whether deletion aligns with your threat model, as accidental or coerced use of the safeword PIN removes the marked Spaces without recourse.

-Choosing HighRisk requires a clear understanding of these risks, as the responsibility for data loss lies solely with the user.
+Choosing HighRisk requires a clear understanding of these risks, because the responsibility for deletion of marked sensitive Spaces sits with the user.

 Conclusion: Choose Wisely